 Also, an increase in the reference rates led to an increase of WIBOR, a benchmark which is the basis for determining the interest rate for the majority of floating rate loans denominated in PLN.
-This caused certain borrowers under such loans to try to challenge the loans in courts by requesting the courts to invalidate the loan agreements in whole or only in relation to the provisions concerning the calculation of interest.
-As of the date of this Base Prospectus, there is a final decision of the District Court in Poznań in which the court granted the consumer's request to remove WIBOR from the loan agreement for the duration of the lawsuit, which means that throughout the proceedings, the borrower is expected to pay instalments at an interest rate based solely on the bank's margin.
-Nonetheless, the aforementioned decision does not concern the Bank, and in general Polish courts have dismissed such lawsuits until now; however, those judgments are not final yet.
+There are speculations in the media that this may cause the borrowers under such loans to try to challenge the loans in courts by requesting the courts to invalidate the loan agreements in whole or only in relation to the provisions concerning the calculation of interest.
+As of the date of this Base Prospectus there has been no final court decision resolving a dispute concerning calculation of interest under a loan with an interest rate based on WIBOR.
 If Polish courts decide that loan agreements referencing WIBOR have legal defects, a large number of borrowers under such loans may decide to challenge them in courts.
 If the results of the majority of the lawsuits are unfavourable for the Bank, the Bank's financial condition may materially deteriorate.